Twisted conjugacy classes in Lie groups: Lie groups with topological -property

-Note that \Cref{upper} can be proven differently using similar arguments as in the proof of \Cref{pbn}.
-It can also be proven using \Cref{pbn} and \Cref{endo}.
-Observe that if $H$ is subgroup consisting of upper triangular matrices in $SL(n,\R)$), then $H^0$ is isomorphic to $G^0/Z^0$, where $G$ and $Z$ is are as in \Cref{pbn}.
-Then by Lemmas \ref{endo} and \ref{inv}(1), $H^0$ as well as $H$ have topological $R_\infty$-property, i.e.\ all Borel subgroups of $SL(n,\R)$ have this property, $n\geq 2$.
-We now construct some more connected $m$-step solvable non-nilpotent Lie groups with this property for every $m\in\N$.
+Note that \Cref{pbn} also holds if $G$ is any Borel subgroup of $\GL(n,\R)$, $n\geq 2$.
+Observe that if $H$ is the subgroup consisting of upper triangular matrices in $\SL(n,\R)$, then $H/H^0$ is finite and $H^0$ is isomorphic to $G^0/(G^0\cap Z)$, where $G$ and $Z$ are as in \Cref{pbn}.
+As shown in the proof of \Cref{pbn}, $H^0$ has topological $R_\infty$-property, and so does $H$, by Lemma \ref{inv}\,(1), Therefore, all Borel subgroups of $\SL(n,\R)$ have this property, $n\geq 2$.
+We now construct some more connected $m$-step solvable non-nilpotent Lie groups with this property for all $m\geq 2$.